-as the nominee of the undersigned to attend and act for the undersigned and on behalf of the undersigned at the Annual General Meeting of the Shareholders of the said Company to be held at McNamara Corporate Services Inc., Cnr.
-Flamboyant Drive & Almond Road, Rodney Bay, Gros Islet, St. Lucia on Wednesday, the 11th day of July, 2018, at 12 Noon, and at any adjournment or adjournments thereof and said proxy shall vote on each of the resolutions listed in the notice of the meeting as follows:
+The undersigned shareholder of Portland JSX Limited HEREBY APPOINTS as the nominee of the undersigned to attend and act on behalf of the undersigned at the Annual General Meeting of the Shareholders of the said Company to be held at McNamara Corporate Services Inc., Cnr.
+Flamboyant Drive & Almond Road, Rodney Bay, Gros Islet, St. Lucia on Wednesday, the 17th day of July, 2019, at 11:30 a.m., and at any adjournment or adjournments thereof and said proxy shall vote on each of the resolutions listed in the notice of the meeting as follows: